saivarunk/krypton/documentation/docs/installation.md

 pip install krypton-ml
 ```

+It is always recommended to use a new virtualenv for using Krypton.

 ### Starting Server

 Once the package is installed, you can start the Krypton Model server using Krypton CLI